firepear/thrasher-music-catalog/README.md

 ## Filtering

 The catalog is accessed by first setting a _filter_ and then fetching tracks.
-The filter is set by calling `c.ParseFormat` with a _format string_ argument.
+The filter is set by calling `c.Filter` with a _format string_ argument.
 An example:

 `c.Filter("f:funk&&((y:197*//>=1995))||a:snarky puppy\\confunktion")`